lucianomuniz/autocomplete-ts/QUESTIONS.md

 - Use dangerouslySetInnerHTML;

-- Use regExp and split;
+- Use regExp and split.